Spending Christmas Eve Around Europe

 • Spain: Try turrón (almond nougat) and polvorones (crumbly cookies) in Spain.

-• Austria: You will get a table and a spoon to taste Sachertorte and Vanillekipferl cookies.
+• Austria: You will be served a table and a spoon to enjoy Sachertorte and Vanillekipferl cookies.

 Iconic Christmas Eve Destinations